Understanding Latent Diffusability via Fisher Geometry

 Differentiating \eqref{eq:MMSE_and_I} and applying the definition of FIR yields the decomposition:

-This decomposition reveals that denoising difficulty is governed by two distinct factors: the \emph{Intrinsic Noise Gain}, which drives a baseline linear degradation, and the \emph{Geometric Complexity Penalty}, which causes errors to compound quadratically at higher noise scales, as noted by the term $\tau^2$.
-To ensure a latent space $\mathcal{Z}$ is as ``diffusable'' as the original data space $\mathcal{X}$, an encoder must preserve both terms of this decomposition.
-In Section~\ref{sec:isometry_fisher_preservation}, we establish the first-order conditions required to preserve the Intrinsic Noise Gain.
-In Section~\ref{sec:FIR}, we establish the second-order conditions required to bound the Geometric Complexity Penalty.
+This decomposition reveals that denoising difficulty is governed by two distinct factors: the \emph{Intrinsic Noise Gain}, which drives a baseline linear degradation, and the \emph{Geometric Complexity Penalty}, which causes errors to compound quadratically at higher noise scales.
+To ensure a latent space $\mathcal{Z}$ is as ``diffusable'' as the original data space $\mathcal{X}$, an encoder must preserve both factors.
+In \S\ref{sec:isometry_fisher_preservation}, we establish the first-order conditions required to preserve the Intrinsic Noise Gain.
+In \S\ref{sec:FIR}, we establish the second-order conditions required to bound the Geometric Complexity Penalty.